daikinapplied/DotNetLib/README.md

 This presumes a strong understanding of the following tools and technologies, and that they are installed.

 - One of the following Visual Studio releases (Community, Professional, or Enterprise), fully patched:
-	- Visual Studio 2019 (Recommended)
+	- Visual Studio 2019
-	- Visual Studio 2017
 - .NET Standard 2.0 libraries (used whenever possible)
 - .NET Framework 4.5.2 (maximizing backward compatibility with .NET Framework projects and still supported by Microsoft)
 - .NET Framework 4.7.2 (for DotNetNuke project to support DNN library requirements)
-- .NET Core 2.2 SDK (for xUnit Testing)
+- .NET 5 SDK (for xUnit Testing)
 - C# development
 - Web API (for specific projects)
 - Graph API (for specific projects)